 • Any nonprofit organization, Special Service Area (SSAs) or Chamber of Commerce with 501(c)(3) or 501(c)(6) status, including religious institutions that provide significant services to the community that are non-religious in nature.

 • National nonprofit organizations with a Chicago branch.

 • Individuals/collectives applying with a nonprofit fiscal sponsor with 501(c)(3) or 501(c)(6) status.

-** Finalists will be invited to virtual seminars to assist them in gathering the required documents.
-Additional sessions will be scheduled for first-time grant writers.
+** Finalists will be invited to attend online seminars to assist them in gathering the required documents.
+An additional session will be scheduled for first-time grant writers.